 SSH is a great tool for remote administration of your Linux servers; however, left unprotected using default settings is very risky.
 Brute forcing into any server is a two step process: find a user account and discover the user account’s password.
 And what account is known to exist on every Linux server?
 Root.
 For this reason, it is best practice to prevent Root from having remote access to the server.
 Another concern is ‘who has access rights into the server?’
 By default, SSH will grant access to all accounts.
 Since not every user should have the ability to SSH into the server, we want to ensure only authorized users can do so.
 To do this, we are going to configure SSH to only allow users in the remoteadmins group permission to remotely access the server.

 - Open the SSH Server configuration file into a text editor, like VIM.

 - Find the line that permits Root logon

-- Now we just want authorized users access into our server through SSH.
+- Now, we just want authorized users to have access on our server through SSH.
 Add the ‘AllowGroup’ option to the configuration file, and then append the groups we want to allow access to.

 - Save the configuration file and exit the editor.

 - Restart the SSH daemon to apply our changes.

 To add additional security hardening to SSH, use keys instead of passwords.
 Learn how by reading Passwordless SSH Logons on CentOS 6 using RSA Authentication Keys.